aceeric/ociregistry/README.md

 ## Pre-loading the registry

-Pre-loading supports the air-gapped use case of populating the registry, and then moving it into an air-gapped environment.
+Pre-loading supports the air-gapped use case of populating the registry in a connected environment, and then moving it into an air-gapped environment.
 The registry normally runs as a service.
-You can also run it as a CLI to pre-load itself.
+But  you can also run it as a CLI to pre-load itself.
 To do this, you create a file with a list of image references.
 Example:

 ```
 cat <<EOF >| imagelist